uptake/fRanz/CONTRIBUTING.md

 #### Speeding up development times

 Currently `fRanz` installs the entire pulls and compiles the entire `librdkafka` source each time it is installed.
 This is good for portability but adds significant install time each time.
-In order to improve the experience developing, it's recommended the developer comments out the `configure` file after the first installation or other similar workarounds
+In order to improve the experience developing a guard is put in ./configure which might cause caching issues.
+Use `make clean` to purge your install.

 ### Running Unit and Integration Tests
 > You must have `docker` and `docker-compose` configured correctly